Pilot projects for On-Farm Irrigation Efficiency Program

 - installing new infrastructure, such as drip or spray systems, to improve in-field applications systems.

 On 2 March 2009 the Minister announced 3 successful projects, providing $5.6 million in funding for investment in on-farm irrigation infrastructure.
+These projects have been completed.
 Applicants who received funding approval were:

 - Lachlan Catchments Management Authority—$1.5 million—funding agreement signed 17 July 2009

-- Border Rivers-Gwydir Catchments Management Authority—$2.7 million—funding agreement signed 3 August 2009
+- Border Rivers-Gwydir Catchments Management Authority—$2.8 million—funding agreement signed 3 August 2009

 - Murray Irrigation Limited—$1.3 million—funding agreement signed 30 August 2010

-Development of the Pilot Projects Program has already yielded some important lessons (these are outlined in more detail in the report Improving On-farm Irrigation Efficiency):
+The Pilot Projects yielded some important lessons (these are outlined in more detail in the report Improving On-farm Irrigation Efficiency):

 - Investment in improving on-farm irrigation must take place within the wider context of overall farm planning (for example, through application of water efficiency plans), as well as regional planning (such as catchment management strategies or wider irrigation area plans).